raffmattera/stcfm/README.md

 # Replication files for "Forecasting house prices growth rates with factor models and spatio-temporal clustering"

-Here you can find the files to replicate the results of the paper "Forecasting house prices growth rates with factor models and spatio-temporal clustering".
+Here you can find the files to replicate the results of the paper "Forecasting house prices growth rates with factor models and spatio-temporal clustering", written by Raffaele Mattera and Philip Hans Franses.

 The results can be obtained from the following two main R codes: